catenacyber/perfsprint/README.md

 - concat-loop (replacing string concatenation in a loop by `strings.Builder`)
    - loop-other-ops : matches also if the loop has other operations than concatenation on the string

+There is also a `fix-imports` option that should auto-fix the imports section.
+It will add a comment `//TODO FIXME` if a package with the same name is already used.

 The `errorf` optimization is not always equivalent:
 ```
 msg := "format string attack %s"